ScMpw/APIKPI/README.md

 ### OAuth 2.0 (3LO)

 1. Create an Atlassian OAuth 2.0 (3LO) app and add the dashboard URL as a redirect URI.
+The redirect URI must match the hosted dashboard URL exactly (including the trailing slash) or Atlassian will return `invalid_request`.
 2. Enter the OAuth Client ID and Redirect URI in the UI, then click **Connect**.
 3. Pick the Atlassian site when prompted, then select boards to load.